-What food to eat and what food to avoid during confinement is an important topic mum should be aware of.
-Mums should always be watchful of their diet not only during pregnancy but after childbirth as well.
-Useful information and advices from TCM perspective of postnatal diet should not be taken lightly.
+What food to avoid during confinement is as important as what to eat during confinement period that mum should be aware of.
+Mums should always be watchful of their diet not only during pregnancy but confinement after childbirth as well.
+Useful food information and advices from TCM perspective of postnatal diet should not be taken lightly especially on caffeine, seafood, crabs, citrus fruits, garlic, bamboo shoots.
+Mums undergoing Cesarean Birth or C section avoid chicken and egg.
 A baby’s immunity and digestive system is very sensitive.
 Any bacteria is likely to cause major distress to you and your baby.
-Until your baby’s digestive system is fully developed, do avoid certain foods that may pose health threats to your baby.
+Until your baby’s digestive system is fully developed, do avoid the following category of foods that may pose health threats to your baby.

 Spicy and heaty food.